 Ven.
 Dr. Pannavati, a former Christian pastor, is co-founder and co-Abbot of Embracing-Simplicity Hermitage and meditation center; Co-Director of Heartwood Refuge and President of the Treasure Human Life Foundation.
 A black, female Buddhist monk ordained in the Theravada, Chan, and Mahayana traditions with Vajrayana empowerments and transmission from Roshi Bernie Glassman of Zen Peacemakers, she is both contemplative and empowered for compassionate service.
 Ven.
 Dr. Pannavati is also a current disciple of Zhaxi Zhouma Rimpoche.

 Dawa Tarchin Phillips

 Lama Dawa Tarchin Phillips is an American Vajrayana teacher, spiritual leader, researcher, author, social entrepreneur and educator.
-He is the founder/CEO of Empowerment Holdings, an international mindful leadership and coaching company, co-founder of the Mindful Leadership Online Training Conference, and founder of The Mindful Leadership Tribe, an online community of mindful leaders.
+He is the founder/CEO of Empowerment Holdings, an international mindful leadership and coaching company, President of the International Mindfulness Teachers Association, a global professional organization for Mindfulness teaching professionals from over 30 countries, and resident teacher of the Santa Barbara Bodhi Path Center.
 He completed two 3-year meditation retreats and is an experienced Dharma and meditation teacher, who leads retreats in the U.S. and Europe.
 More info here

 Myokei Caine-Barrett Shonin